seonseono/seonseono/README.md

 <h3 align="left">​🧩​ About Me </h3>
 👋 Hi there, I’m Seono Lee!<br>
 <br>
 Passionate about uncovering insights and solving problems through data analysis. <br>Skilled in Python and SQL for data manipulation and analysis.
-Interested in machine learning and natural language processing techniques.<br>Eager to learn and Experienced in collaborating on various team projects, gaining practical skills. <br>Always exploring the latest tools and technologies for data-driven solutions.
+Interested in machine learning and natural language processing techniques.
+Eager to learn and Experienced in collaborating on various team projects, gaining practical skills. <br>Always exploring the latest tools and technologies for data-driven solutions.

 </div>